JorisChau/rrapply/README.md

 access its name or location in the nested list from inside `f`.
-`rrapply()` defines the special arguments `.xname`, `.xpos`, `.xparents`, `.xsiblings` inside the `f` and `condition` functions (in addition to the principal function argument), where
+`rrapply()` defines the special arguments `.xname`, `.xpos`, `.xparents`, `.xsiblings` inside the `f` and `condition` functions (in addition to the principal function argument):

 -   `.xname` evaluates to the name of the list element;
 -   `.xpos` evaluates to the position of the element in the nested list